hsn656/E-Learning-ITI-Project/README.md

 # E-Learning-ITI-Project
 e-learning website using angular  and asp.net core
-## you can surf the website using this link below:-
+### you can surf the website using this link below:-
 [click here](http://raheek-nahw-learning.surge.sh/)

+use this account so that u can have exams and roll in courses freely

+Gold@gmail.com

+Hsn143SY@